Skip to Main Content

 Faculty Advisor: Edgar De Leon ’04

 B2B (Brother 2 Brother) is a group for young men of color at Nobles.
 The goal is to create a cohesive, tight-knit community among men of color at the school that will ultimately lead to greater involvement in the broader Nobles community.
-The group also aims to create mentoring opportunities for Nobles upperclassmen within the Nobles community and outside of it as well.
+The group also aims to create mentoring opportunities for upperclassmen within and outside of the Nobles community.

 S2S (Sister 2 Sister)